 ZenBusiness is designed to remove guesswork.
 You get document templates, domain privacy, a beginner-friendly website builder, and optional bookkeeping and tax filing help—including Money Pro for tracking invoices, payments, and expenses.

-ZenBusiness pricing starts at $0 plus state fees.
-Pro ($199) and Premium ($349) add faster filing and guided operating agreements; Premium also bundles a website, domain registration, and email—ideal if you want filing + brand basics in one purchase.
+ZenBusiness pricing starts at $0 plus state fees for Starter.
+Pro is $199/year and Premium is $299/year (both plus state fees), with faster filing and added compliance tools; Premium also bundles a website, domain, and email.

 Bizee – Best for LLC Filing

-If you want the most affordable path to launch, Bizee (powered by Incfile) offers a free LLC filing—just pay your state fees.
+If you want the most affordable path to launch, Bizee (formerly Incfile) offers a free LLC filing—just pay your state fees.
 The step-by-step website keeps the process simple for beginners while still supporting more advanced needs.

 Customization is solid, and select packages include a free EIN, a tax consultation, and an operating agreement.
 Every plan comes with a free registered agent for your first year, which removes a common early expense.